ArcStan3/persons-api/readme.md

 ## Endpoints
 ### `GET /persons/#id`

-Allows you to access a person by their id in couchDB
+Allows you to access a person by their id

 Example call:
 ```